-3.2.
+4.2.
 Development Area: Business modelling support

 SME team has introduced its initial business model design when they have replied to the inDemand Call.
-This initial business model includes hypothesis such as who are the customers, what features they want, what channel to use, revenue strategy/pricing tactics, how to get/keep/grow customers, strategic activities needed to deliver the product, internal resources needed, partners needed and costs.
-Various tools (e.g. Business Model Canvas, strategy canvas) will be used in the development and evolvement of the business model.
+This initial business model includes hypothesis such as who are the customers, what features they want, what

-3.2.1 Development Area: business model briefing
+4.2.1 Development Area: business model briefing